rozester/Arabic-Word-Embeddings-Word2vec/README.md

 # Arabic Word Embeddings Word2vec

-Thia Arabic Word Embeddings Word2vec and vector length is 300
+Thia Arabic Word Embeddings Word2vec and vector length is 300 taken from Wikipedia Arabic articles

 Steps to Start this Application:-